Combahee River Collective: Problems in Organizing Black Feminists

 This chapter traces the problems and failures of organizing around Black feminism.
 The CRC believed that the fact that they were fighting to end multiple forms of oppression simultaneously, rather than just one form of oppression, was a major source of difficulty.
 The CRC also believed that because of its position as Black lesbian women, its members could not rely on having access to racial, sexual, heterosexual, or class privileges.

 The CRC also believed that they experienced the psychological toll of its fight differently because of the "low value placed upon Black women's psyches in this society."
 In this view, the members of the CRC saw themselves as being at the bottom of the social hierarchy.
+Members of the organization suggests that the existence of being a black women in this world, they were already damaged people.
+They looked into Michele Wallace's "A Black Feminist's Search for Sisterhood," addressing classic isolation Black feminists face.

 Because of this positioning, the CRC wrote that, "if Black women were free, it would mean that everyone else would have to be free since our freedom would necessitate the destruction of all the systems of oppression."
 Its belief in this statement also relies on its previous contention that the liberation of all peoples will be delivered with the destruction of capitalism, imperialism, and patriarchy.

 The CRC's focus on the liberation of Black women also led to negative reactions by Black men.
 The CRC believed that because of this focus, Black men felt that "they might also be forced to change their habitually sexist ways of interacting with and oppressing Black women."
-This reaction by Black men also proved problematic in organizing Black feminists.

-The chapter concludes by discussing some of the problems encountered within the group itself.
+The chapter concludes by discussing some of the problems encountered within the group itself; not having a strategy for organizing or focusing.
 It notes that the group experienced a period of inactivity and disaccord due to a “lesbian-straight split” as well as differences in class and politics.
 After many members decided to stop attending, the group shifted focus and became a study group, with one of their primary goals being to gather a collection of Black feminist works.